-Annex 2 GUIDANCE

-Criterion (new) Guidance

-- Ensuring that any legal requirements relating to the protection of species or habitats are met - Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created; - Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, and steep slopes - · Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment - Developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by elephants)

-Decisions will be made in consultation with the affected communities.
+Criterion (new) Guidance 7.12 (Continued) Ensuring that any legal requirements relating to the protection of species or habitats are met Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created; Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, and steep slopes Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment Developing responsible measures to resolve human-wildlife conflicts (e.g., incursions by elephants) For Indicator 7.12.5: Decisions will be made in consultation with the affected communities.
 Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihoods resulting from proposed operations, should be identified in consultation with the communities and incorporated into HCV and HCS assessments and management plans.
 The unit of certification should consider a variety of land management and tenure options to secure HCV management areas in ways that also secure local peoples' rights and livelihoods.
 Some areas are best allocated to community management and secured through customary or legal tenures; in other cases, co-management options may be considered.
 Where communities are asked to relinquish rights so that HCVs can be protected or enhanced by the companies or state agencies, then great care needs to be taken to ensure that communities retain access to adequate land and resources to secure their basic needs; all such relinquishment of rights must be subjected to their FPIC.

-7.12.6 Considering that the HCV studies have time and budget limitations which, in most cases, do not allow identifying all the RTEs, it is important that the species lists are updated during the monitoring and that official and academic sources (e.g. The IUCN, Resolution 1912/2017 issued by the Ministry of Environment and Sustainable Development, and the available regulations and publications of environmental authorities) are used as a guideline.

-Refer to HCVRN Common Guidance for HCV Management and Monitoring document
+Criterion (new) Guidance 7.12 (Continued) 7.12.6 Considering that the HCV studies have time and budget limitations which, in most cases, do not allow identifying all the RTEs, it is important that the species lists are updated during the monitoring and that official and academic sources (e.g. The IUCN, Resolution 1912/2017 issued by the Ministry of Environment and Sustainable Development, and the available regulations and publications of environmental authorities) are used as a guideline.
+For Indicator 7.12.7: Refer to HCVRN Common Guidance for HCV Management and Monitoring document